EwanColquhoun/wawaswoods/README.md

     * The testimonials section provides the user with some feedback from previous clients.
 There are three testimonials displayed giving a name, project name and some text.
     * They are styled with a box shadow to 'detach' them from the site to instill a sense of impartiality in the user.
+    * The testimonals will be updated as more recent testimonials become available.

 ![Testimonials section image](assets/readme-images/testimonials.png)
 [Back to top](<#contents>)